 The Plan's investments are reported at fair value.
 The fair value of domestic stocks is based on prices reported by national exchanges.
 The fair value of international stocks and fixed income securities are based on prices obtained from an approved independent pricing service.
-Fair values of real estate and alternative investments are determined by independent periodic appraisals of properties owned and valuation of assets in the various investment funds.
+Fair values of real estate and alternative investments are valued using the net asset value (NAV) determined by independent periodic appraisals of properties owned and valuation of assets in the various investment funds.
 The absolute return fund of funds' investment fair value is based upon net asset values provided by the fund's third-party administrator.
 Short-term investments, with the exception of international funds, are recorded at amortized cost which approximates fair value.
 Investment earnings are recognized as earned.
 Gains and losses on sales and exchanges of securities are recognized on the trade date.

-For 2015, the Plan realized net gain on the disposition of investments of \$74,807,535.
+For 2016, the Plan realized net gain on the disposition of investments of \$30,514,159.
 The calculation of realized gains and losses is independent of the calculation of the net appreciation in the fair value of the Plan's investments and is determined using the weighted average cost method.
-Unrealized gains and losses on investments held for more than one year and sold in the current year were included in the net appreciation in the fair value of investments reported for 2015.
+Unrealized gains and losses on investments held for more than one year and sold in the current year were included in the net appreciation in the fair value of investments reported for 2016.